-- Federal regulations stipulate that a student's SAP is monitored even if they are not receiving federal student aid. - Students who are reinstated to the University are still required to submit an appeal and a copy of their reinstatement conditions to the Office of Student Financial Services.
+Federal regulations stipulate that a student's SAP is monitored even if they are not receiving federal student aid.

+Students who are reinstated to the university are still required to submit an appeal and a copy of their reinstatement conditions to the Financial Aid Office.

-If you have any questions or concerns regarding the requirements as described, contact the Office of Student Financial Services.
+If you have any questions or concerns regarding the requirements as described, contact the Financial Aid Office.